Γ-Butyrolactone: Nutritional supplement

 Due to its property of being a prodrug of GHB which increases sleep related growth hormone (GH) secretion, GBL was sold as a nutritional supplement after the scheduling of GHB, under the names Revivarant and Renewtrient, until they were banned by the FDA.

 Recreational drug

 GBL is a prodrug of GHB (naturally produced) and its recreational use comes entirely as a result of this.
-GBL overdose can cause irrational behavior, severe sickness, coma and death.
+GBL overdose can cause intoxication, severe sickness, coma and death.

 To bypass GHB restriction laws, home synthesis kits were introduced to transform GBL and/or 1,4-B into GHB.